Michele Luppi: 2010s

 2011 – became singer of Italian power metal band Secret Sphere and in 2012 released the album Portrait Of A Dying Heart.
 Secret Sphere performed at Wacken Open Air 2013 and three of their songs were included in the official Wacken DVD.
 In 2015 Secret Sphere re-released their classic album A Time Never Come completely re-recorded and arranged with the current line up with Michele on vocals.
 He also established his own band, the Michele Luppi Band where he sings and plays bass touring all around Italy.

-2015 – He joined Whitesnake band as backing vocals and keyboard player for “The Purple Tour” touring worldwide.
+2015 – He joined Whitesnake band as backing vocals and keyboard player for "The Purple Tour" touring worldwide.

+2020s

+2025 - Vision Divine announced the return of Michele Luppi on lead vocals for a new album and tour.